kamterbeek/computer-science/.github/ISSUE_TEMPLATE/request-for-comment-template.md

----
-name: Request for Comment Template
-about: Template for creating an RFC to modify the curriculum
-title: ''
-labels: ''
-assignees: ''

----

 **Problem:**
 Give a 1 sentence description of a problem with the current OSSU Curriculum.
 Successful critiques of the curriculum will point out ways that OSSU is failing to uphold [our curricular guidelines](https://github.com/ossu/computer-science/blob/master/CURRICULAR_GUIDELINES.md).
 Examples are: